roberto-a-uribe/ServiceNow-Instance-Portfolio/Create-New-Users/readme.md

-## In this exercise I created several users to the developer instance and assigned them to the helpdesk group.
+## 💡 In this exercise I created several users to my a personal ServiceNow developer instance and assigned them to the helpdesk group.

-### First Step - showcasing the actual personal ServiceNow instance
+### 🛠️ First Step - showcasing the actual personal ServiceNow instance

 ![Create-New-Users](Servicenow-instance-1.png)

-### Current Default Groups
+### 🛠️ Current Default Groups

 ![Create-New-Users](Servicenow-instance-2.png)